 Thank goodness that Emily Post’s Etiquette, 17th Edition finally gives the thumbs up for wearing white after Labor Day.
-This rule is absurd for people in warm weather climates like La Jolla, where the average temperature is 70 degrees and sometimes we have heat waves in the fall.
-I’d love to hear what you all think about white after Labor Day.
+This rule is absurd for people in warm weather climates like La Jolla, where the average temperature is 70 degrees and the sun is shining well into the fall.
+I’d love to hear what you all think about wearing white after Labor Day.

 A few theories surrounding the rule’s origin:

 - Before air conditioning and other modern cooling conveniences, wearing white was simply a way to stay cool in hot summer months.
 People wore heavier, formal clothing year round.
 A big, long-sleeved dress in a New York City August is certainly not ideal.
 If I had to wear one, you bet it would be white.